 Your Next Step

 If this speaks to you, let it be a beginning.
-Start by reading Unshame Yourself, the free e-book that explores how shame and suppression disconnect you from your true self and how to return home.
+Start by reading Unshame Yourself, the e-book that explores how shame and suppression disconnect you from your true self and how to return home.

 Try the Emotion Regulation Toolkit for practical ways to feel again, safely, slowly, at your own pace.